turingschool/curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 ## Install the Gem

 Looking at the "Installation" section of the docs, we can see we need to `gem install webmock`, but since we're using Bundler we can add it to our Gemfile which handles our gem installation.
-Add `gem "webmock`" to the `:test` block of your Gemfile.
+Add `gem "webmock`" to a `:test` block of your Gemfile.
 DO NOT add it to the `:development, :test` block (more on that in a second).
 Run `bundle install`.

 Finally, we can see a section for "RSpec" in the Installation instructions.
 This tells us to add `require 'webmock/rspec'` to our `spec/spec_helper`.
 Do that now.